-The STUDYSmarter website also has resources to help you with referencing and avoiding plagiarism, including a YouTube video on referencing and using sources at UWA, and the Plagiarism portal, a one-stop shop for information about plagiarism.
+The STUDYSmarter website also has resources to help you with avoiding plagiarism.

 Feedback is an essential part of the learning process and students are entitled to feedback on all assessed work.
 Under the University Policy on: Assessment, feedback on assessments submitted on time will be made available to students at least one week before the next assessment in the unit is due, or no more than 15 University working days after submission, whichever is sooner.

 Feedback can take a variety of forms; it may consist of short in-line comments next to specific sections of your assessment, or a final explanatory comment.
 Your unit coordinator may use an annotated rubric to provide feedback, which you may need to open separately to your submitted assessment.
-The guides below explain how to access your feedback and marks through Turnitin.
+The guide below explains how to access your feedback and marks through Turnitin.

 Faculty of Arts, Business, Law and Education